In this section:

 If you’re on a waiting list for a donor kidney, you must go to the hospital to have your transplant surgery as soon as you learn that a kidney is available.

 If a family member or friend is donating the kidney, you’ll schedule the surgery in advance.
+A kidney from a living donor doesn’t have to be transported from one site to another, so it may be in better condition than a kidney from a deceased donor.
 Your surgical team will operate on you and your donor at the same time, usually in side-by-side rooms.
 One surgeon will remove the kidney from the donor, while another prepares you to receive the donated kidney.

 Who is on my transplant team?